• About

 It may be used neat on your skin or added to a skincare recipe to help remedy troublesome skin complaints.
 (Slight discoloration of skin area could occur; it is temporary and washes away quickly).

-• Sea Buckthorn Oil at Mountain Rose
+Sea Buckthorn Oil from Mountain Rose

 Sesame Oil (Sesamum indicum)

-• Sesame Seed Oil at Mountain Rose
+Sesame Oil from Mountain Rose

 Shea Nut Oil (Butyrospermum parkii)

-A gorgeous oil which has a strong gold colour and comes from cold pressing the nut seeds from Shea Trees.
+A gorgeous oil which has a strong gold color and comes from cold pressing the nut seeds from Shea Trees.
 Shea oil is actually a by-product of Shea butter manufacturing in which the pressing of seeds creates oil.

-• Shea Nut Oil at Mountain Rose
+Shea Nut Oil from Amazon

-• Shea Nut Oil at Amazon
+Shea Nut Oil from Mountain Rose

 Soybean Oil (Soja hispida)

-An all natural and certified organic Soybean oil for inclusion within many of your products.
+An all-natural and certified organic Soybean oil for inclusion within many of your products.
 Loaded with lecithin, sterolins, and vitamin E, this oil creates a wonderful foundation for recipes developed for skin recovery.
 Soybean oil is well absorbed leaving a smooth feeling on your skin.

-• Soybean Oil at Mountain Rose
+Soybean Oil from Mountain Rose

 Sunflower Oil (Helianthus annuus)